AlbertoBaena/touyube_downloader/README.md

 # TouYube Downloader

-Batch downloader that converts YouTube videos to MP3 and automatically adds title, artist, year, and cover image using yt-dlp and FFmpeg.
+Batch downloader that converts videos to MP3 and automatically adds title, artist, year, and cover image using yt-dlp and FFmpeg.

 Supports downloading multiple links from a text file.